 When choosing an IAQ sensor, look for test data that supports a definition of clean air, such as the UBA.
 Many companies define their own IAQ version of clean air, but without the research and testing carried out by a world-respected organization, consumers have little confidence in the data that they receive.
 The ZMOD4410 was tested by an independent research institute (“Kurt Schwabe Institute,” KSI) for sensor technology against the UBA study.
 As a result of the testing, the KSI certified that the ZMOD4410 exhibited excellent sensor behavior and was categorized as a state-of-the-art metal oxide (MOx) sensor.

-Renesas has developed the ZMOD4410 gas sensor based on the UBA study, and has translated the study from German into English for our international customers, which is now acknowledged and approved the UBA.
+Renesas has developed the ZMOD4410 gas sensor based on the UBA study and has translated the study from German into English for our international customers, which is now acknowledged and approved by the UBA.

-Visit the UBA website and Renesas’ gas sensor website for more information.
+Visit the UBA website and Renesas’ gas sensor page for more information.